prisma/ecosystem-tests/platforms-serverless/lambda/README.md

 - `AWS_SECRET_ACCESS_KEY`: The AWS secret.
 - `AWS_ACCESS_KEY_ID`: The AWS access key id.

-Check 1Password for the values for our e2e account.
+Check 1Password for the values for our ecosystem-tests account.

 ### Prepare